-Students build the essential skills for business relations, building the confidence to present clear and concise information in business environments.
+Students in the International Business Management Co-op Diploma program in Canada build essential skills for business relations and develop the confidence to present clear and concise information in business environments.
 The program is designed for international English-speaking students to prepare for positions in job markets associated with business management.

-Aside from the additional efforts made relative to the level of commitment students individually feel towards their program, students are expected to complete a minimum of 1-3 hours of assigned reading and/or homework each day, as designated by the instructor.
+As well as the additional effort and level of commitment students must give to their program, students are expected to complete a minimum of 1-3 hours of assigned reading and/or homework each day, as designated by the instructor.

 Our instructors, who have been employed as senior management within the industry, have many years of delivering international business programs and offer their own hands-on experience and knowledge to our students.

 This course is designed to make students more rigorous, critical, precise, and thorough in their analysis of corporate issues and emerging frameworks for new businesses.
 Directors, executives, and managers are accountable to stakeholders and need to make ethical decisions.
 This course examines the background and nature of the new stakeholder-support era of corporate and professional accountability and governance and provides insights into the development of sound patterns of behavior on the part of directors, executives, and managers.